Helena Pelczar (1888 – 1926)

 As Helen confided to her aunt, Julie Wiernasz, and to her cousin Francis, she first came down with a “strange sickness” in Poland on Easter Sunday 1910 during her service for the Jurasz family.
 The ecstasy she felt back then lasted for three days and three nights.
 She was unconscious, with her eyes wide open and insensible to light.
 She didn’t hear a thing, and her body could relate to no external stimuli.
 As she stated later, in her holy state she could at times see the Lord himself, or the Virgin Mary, and also at times certain angels or saints.

 Within the first few weeks after arriving in Ohio, USA, Helen began suffering, as usual, from her “strange sickness”.
-When she got “sick”, she would lose consciousness; she couldn't move, and she ate and drank nothing.
+When she got “sick”, she would lose consciousness; she couldn’t move, and she ate and drank nothing.
 She often experienced intense pain throughout her body during these periods.
-Once her "sickness" lasted for more than ten days.
+Once her “sickness” lasted for more than ten days.
 When she finally recovered consciousness, she was exhausted and felt pain all over her body.
-She especially felt immense pain in her right side which was all bruised I appearance.
-She often remained in this state from three to five days.
+She especially felt immense pain in her right side which was all bruised in appearance.
+She often remained in this state for three to five days.
 Sometimes after coming out of these prolonged ecstasies Helen would be overcome with exhaustion, and would fall asleep for a few hours.
 Afterwards, she would feel quite well and would immediately get back to her work.

 HELEN IS GIVEN THE STIGMATA

 Upon arriving home after Vespers on Christmas Eve, Dec 24, 1917, Helen began suffering very strong pains in her hands and feet.
 On Friday December 28, painful dark round stigmas appeared on both her hands and feet.
 She also felt pain in her right side, all the way through to her back, which like her hands and feet also turned deep blue.
 Alarmed by these events, her Aunt asked Doctor Smigiel to come as soon as possible.
 After careful examination of the wounds, Dr. Smigiel wrote an official opinion in which he claimed that her sickness could not be explained from a medical point of view.
-These initial stigmata’s lasted for 3 days.
+These initial stigmata lasted for 3 days.

 On February 10, 1918 Helen began to suffer pains once again in her hands, feet and side, with each passing day the pain seemingly became even stronger.
 On Ash Wednesday, 13th February 1918, she was almost bent in agony due to an intense pain in her side.
 On Thursday evening, Helen became unconscious up until midnight.
 During this time she had an incredible vision of which she later told her family about.